Phase and frequency linear response theory for hyperbolic chaotic oscillators: Introduction

-Synchronization of self-sustained oscillators plays a vital role in many systems, ranging from biological systems to artificial devises \cite{Pikovsky03, Winfree80, Kuramoto84, Glass01}, and its understanding is essential for prediction and control of collective behavior.
-Synchronization can manifest in many forms, weakly as a resonance \cite{ToenKori11} or more strongly as a locking of oscillation frequencies, phases, complete or generalized synchronization \cite{Rulkov95}.
-Phase synchronization in weakly coupled, autonomous limit cycle oscillators can be understood by linear phase response theory, which describes the evolution of a phase $\varphi=\varphi(t)$, defined on a circle with the perimeter of its natural period $2\pi/\omega_0$, in linear order of a perturbation $\varepsilon\vec{p}(\varphi,t)$ as
+Synchronization, the adaptation of frequencies of self-sustained oscillators to a driving force, plays a vital role in many systems, ranging from biological and chemical systems to artificial devices \cite{pikovsky2003synchronization, winfree2001geometry, kuramoto2003chemical, glass2001synchronization}, and its understanding is essential for prediction and control of collective behavior.
+Synchronization can manifest in many forms, weakly as a resonance in periodically forced stochastic oscillators \cite{tonjes2011synchronization}, or more strongly as a locking of oscillation frequencies, phases, complete or generalized synchronization \cite{rulkov1995generalized}.
+Phase synchronization in weakly coupled or weakly forced, autonomous limit cycle oscillators can be understood by linear phase response theory, which describes the evolution of a phase $\varphi=\varphi(t)$, defined on a circle with the perimeter of its natural period $T_0 = 2\pi/\omega_0$, in linear order of a perturbation $\varepsilon\vec{p}(\varphi,t)$ as